 This...
-Should look like this...
+Should look like this.

-Figure 6: Folder layout before/after renaming
+Figure 7: Folder layout before/after renaming

-We are ready to load our audio project folder to the Envoy ST...
+We are ready to load our audio project folder to the Envoy S.

-Loading audio files to the Envoy ST
+Loading audio files to the Envoy S

-Connecting the players
+Connecting the players for programming

-To load your audio files to the Envoy ST, MegaVoice recommends using the SaberCopy software program (provided by MegaVoice).
+To load your audio files to the Envoy S, it is recommended to use the SaberCopy software program (provided by MegaVoice).

 You may program multiple players at a time, using either multiple USB ports on your PC/Mac or by using a USB expansion HUB.
-MegaVoice recommends using USB 2.0 (or higher) powered HUBs, directly connected to the computer (not daisy-chained), and with up to 7 players connected per HUB.
+MegaVoice recommends using USB 2.0 (or higher) powered HUBs, each directly connected to the computer (not daisy-chained), and with up to 7 players connected per HUB.